IJELLH (International Journal of English Language, Literature in Humanities)

 Plagiarism before publication

-International Journal of English Language Literature & Humanities (“IJELLH”) a division of Support Foundation
+International Journal of English Language Literature in Humanities (“IJELLH”) a division of Smart Moves

 1. The Author(s) grant to IJELLH for the full term of copyright and any extensions thereto, subject to clause 2 below, the exclusive right and irrevocable license